Most common 11plus Verbal Reasoning questions.

 There are many types of 11plus Verbal Reasoning questions but there tend to be 21 Verbal Reasoning question types that are most often used in some format or other by Local Education Authorities and schools as part of their 11plus exam.

-11plus Verbal Reasoning is problem-solving based around words and language.
+11plus Verbal Reasoning Books provide practice around problem-solving based around words and language.
 These question types require your child to have a wide vocabulary which they can apply quickly and accurately to the wide variety of Verbal Reasoning questions that they will be faced with.

 Your child must be able to find words with the closest meaning or closest opposite meaning - synonyms or antonyms.
 They must be able to complete words by adding one or two letters.